staadecker/staadecker.github.io/content/blog/stats.md

 Later in the course, we will want to make approximations for large sample sizes.
 For example, we might want to argue that some random variable of our current sample $X_n$ is actually well approximated by the random variable $X$ when $n$ is large.
 Such arguments can simplify our statistics since often $X$ is a simpler expression to work with than $X_n$.

-To make such arguments, we must introduce mathematical tools to deal with _asymptotics_—the behavior of random variables as $n$ approaches infinity (denoted $n \to \infty$).
+To make such arguments, we must introduce mathematical tools to deal with _asymptotics_—the behaviour of random variables as $n$ approaches infinity (denoted $n \to \infty$).

-You may be familiar with limits and their [:delta-epsilon formalization](#x-delta-epsilon-formalization) to describe the behavior of (non-random) numbers that approach infinity.
+You may be familiar with limits and their [:delta-epsilon formalization](#x-delta-epsilon-formalization) to describe the behaviour of (non-random) numbers that approach infinity.
 An extension of this same concept exists for random variables.

 Specifically, there are two notable ways in which a random variable $X_n$ can be said to converge onto a different random variable $Y$.

 1. **Convergence in distribution** (denoted $X_n \stackrel{d}{\to}Y$) occurs when the probability distribution of $X_n$ approaches that of $Y$ (the CDFs "line up").
 Distribution-wise $X_n$ and $Y$ are identical in the limit.
 However, the _outcomes_ of a draw of $X_n$ and $Y$ need not be identical.
 For example, say you have two magic coins that always land on opposite faces.
 (When you toss them simultaneously one always lands head and the other tail.)
 The distribution of both coins are equal (50% heads, 50% tails) but their realizations are not.

 2. **Convergence in probability** (denoted $X_n \stackrel{p}{\to}Y$) is the stronger idea that not only do the distributions of $X_n$ and $Y$ match in the limit, but also the _realizations_ of any individual draws match (in the limit).
 Of course, for this concept to make any sense, $X_n$ and $Y$ must come from the same draw (i.e. the same [:probability space](#x-probability-spaces)).
-(If the magic coins can be tossed separately you cannot talk about comparing their outcomes, only their distributions.)
+(If the magic coins can be tossed separately, you cannot talk about comparing their outcomes, only their distributions.)

 Both types of convergence have [:formal definitions and properties](#x-definitions-of-convergence) that are useful to know (e.g. convergence in probability implies convergence in distribution).

-Now that we are equipped to discuss asymptotic behaviors we can introduce several useful tools:
+Now that we are equipped to discuss asymptotic behaviours we can introduce several useful tools:

 - The **law of large numbers** (LLN) states that the average of $n$ independent and identically distributed (iid) random variables converges in probability to their expected value: $\bar{X_n} \stackrel{p}{\to} E[X_i]$.